martini-alessandro/Maximum-Entropy-Spectrum/memspectrum_package/README.rst

 MAXIMUM ENTROPY ESTIMATION ALGORITHM FOR FAST PSD COMPUTATION
 =============================================================

-``mespectrum`` is a package for the computation of power spectral densities of a time series.
+``memspectrum`` is a package for the computation of power spectral densities of a time series.
 It implements a Fast verions of Burg method of Maximum Entropy Spectral Analysis.
 The method is fast and reliable and provides better performance than other standard methods.